Venture-Miner/nfboost-backoffice/docs/event-management/sports/update-sport.md

 # UPDATE SPORT

-To update a sport in the Event Management menu, click on the Settings icon next to the trash icon.
+To update a sport in the "Event Management" menu, click "Settings" icon next to the "Trash' icon.

 ![1](/img/novoesporte.png)